Park Taewon

-Life
+Biography

-Park Taewon was born in Seoul, Korea on December 7, 1909.
-Park Taewon's pennames include Mongbo and Gubo.
-Park graduated from Gyeongseong Jeil High School, and entered Hosei University, Japan in 1930 but did not earn a degree.
-As a high school student, Park debuted as a poet when his poem “Elder Sister” (Nunim) won honorable mention in a contest sponsored by the journal Joseon Literary World (Joseon mundan); and as a fiction writer in 1929 with the publication of his short story “The Beard” (Suyeom) in New Life (Sinsaeng).
-Park joined the Group of Nine (Guinhoe, a group that also included Yi Sang) in 1930 and devoted himself to fiction thereafter.
-Upon Liberation in 1945 he became a member of the Central Executive Committee of the Korean Writers’ Alliance (Joseon munhakga dongmaeng).
+Park Taewon was born in Seoul, Korean Empire on December 7, 1909.

+As a student at Gyeongseong Jeil High School, Park debuted as a poet when his poem “Elder Sister” (Nunim) won honorable mention in a contest sponsored by the journal Joseon Literary World (Joseon mundan).
+He also won an award for fiction writers writer in 1929 with the publication of his short story “The Beard” (Suyeom) in New Life (Sinsaeng).

+He entered Hosei University, Japan, in 1930 but did not earn a degree.
+He joined the Group of Nine (Guinhoe, a group that also included Yi Sang) around this time and devoted himself to fiction thereafter.

+Upon the liberation of Korea from the Empire of Japan in 1945, he became a member of the Central Executive Committee of the Korean Writers’ Alliance (Joseon munhakga dongmaeng).

-In 1950, Park crossed the 38th Parallel into North Korea where he wrote and worked as a professor at Pyeongyang Literature University.
-He was purged and prohibited from writing in 1956, but his writing privileges were reinstated in 1960.
+In 1950, Park crossed the 38th Parallel into North Korea, and became a professor at Pyeongyang Literature University.
+He continued writing.
+However, in 1956, he was purged and prohibited from writing, although his writing privileges were restored in 1960.

-Park died on July 10, 1986 in North Korea.
-His grandson, through a daughter he left in South Korea, is the movie director Bong Joon-ho.
+Park died on July 10, 1986, in North Korea.
+His grandson, through a daughter he left in South Korea, is the notable movie director Bong Joon-ho.